Narshe1412/Code-Institute-User-Centric-Frontend/README.md

 - Social Media Icons - Allow users to find other official social media accounts from the band

 ### Features Left to Implement
-- Embedded social media pressence, like Twitter widget with the latest interactions from the band, or latest Instagram posts, etc...
+- Embedded social media pressence: Twitter widget with the latest interactions from the band, or latest Instagram posts, etc...
 - Official chat room, where fans can interact with each other